 Try to find the underlying cause – if the problem continues to persist, you will need to know what could be causing the infection.
 If you are only treating the effects and not the cause, it will just keep coming back.
 They may be caused by bacteria or yeast and fungus.
 For inflammation, you may need to see if your dog has had an allergic reaction to food or other things.
 Check for any new food their diet, such as a different type of protein.

 Use apple cider vinegar – aside from being a cleaning agent, this natural ingredient is a very effective way to kill the bacteria or yeast that may be causing the ear infection.
 But observe your dog’s ears first, because if it is red and inflamed, using this technique may feel very painful for your pet.

-- Contains the "mother"
+- Unpasteurized, contains the "mother"

-- Apple Cider Vinegar diluted to 5% acidity
+- Balanced 5% acidity

 Use calendula – another natural ingredient that you can use is calendula, an herb which possesses some amazing healing abilities that can treat skin and external ear problems.
 You can actually buy an oil already infused with calendula if you do not have the time to make your own mix.
 But if you do have the time, what you can do is put the calendula flowers in a jar and add some olive oil plus garlic cloves.
 Let it stay inside the jar for around four days, after which you can use a cotton ball to apply it to your pet.

 - For sore paws, skin irritations, inter digital cysts, eczema, mange, hot spots, fly bites and stings, hair loss, scratches, minor wounds, bruises and sprains

 - A traditional herbal balm, infused with healing plant oils and homeopathic remedies